oreqizer/go-jaywt/README.md

-# go-jwt-parser
+# JWT Parser

-:unlock: An utility package that utilises `go-jwt` for parsing and validating JWT tokens from requests.
+An utility package that uses [jwt-go](https://github.com/dgrijalva/jwt-go) for parsing and verifying JWT tokens from requests.

+> While it solves the exact problem [go-jwt-middleware](https://github.com/auth0/go-jwt-middleware), it doesn't have Gorilla context as a dependency and lets you use your own type of claims.